leobix/mban22_software_tools/Orientation/README.md

 Pkg.build("Gurobi")
 ```

 **Note: check the version of Gurobi that you downloaded.
-The above instruutions assume you downloaded version 9.1.2.
+The above instructions assume you downloaded version 9.1.2.
 If you have
 a different version, your path may differ (e.g. Gurobi 9.1.0 -> replace gurobi912 with gurobi910).
 If this doesn't work, also check which folder you installed Gurobi in, and update the path accordingly if necessary.**